zitadel/zitadel/site/docs/administrate/02-organisations.en.md

 > This changes the **preferred loginnames** of your [users](administrate#Users) as indicated [here](administrate#How_ZITADEL_handles_usernames).

-Gratulations your are done!
+Congratulations your are done!
 You can check this by visiting [https://console.zitadel.ch/users/me](https://console.zitadel.ch/users/me)
 <img src="img/console_user_personal_info.png" alt="User Personal Information" width="1000px" height="auto">

 > This only works when the [user](administrate#Users) is member of this [organisation](administrate#Organisations)